JoshuaPattonWeb/web-sprint-challenge-build-a-web-api/README.md

 ## Submission format

-- [ ] Submit via Codegrade by pushing commits to your `main` branch.
+- [x] Submit via Codegrade by pushing commits to your `main` branch.
-- [ ] Check Codegrade before the deadline to compare its results against your local tests.
+- [x] Check Codegrade before the deadline to compare its results against your local tests.
-- [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+- [x] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
-- [ ] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.
+- [x] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.
+ - node.js and express allow developers to create server sided applications within javascript.
+Applications on different environments are able to be changed and corrected to reduce errors during creation.
 1. Understand and explain the use of Middleware.
+- Middleware is a library of data functions that when created, can be exported to various routers.
+When doing this it allows you to tests the validity of each while returning errors if corrections are needed.
 1. The basic principles of the REST architectural style.
+- Stores cache files and makes them available for overview.
 1. Understand and explain the use of Express Routers.
+- Express routers create new routers to handle requests from created middleware or functions within the router itself.
 1. Describe tooling used to manually test the correctness of an API.
+- I do not have 100% recollection of this so when graded please provide a comment with the correct answer so I can understand, but Postman can be used to send information or receive information from the localhost(server)